bamless/blang/docs/control-flow.md

 ## Continue statement

-Instead of stopping a loop prematurely, sometimes we just want to be able to skip the current iteration and proceed to the next, usually based on some condition.
-This can be achieved with a continue statement:
+Instead of stopping a loop prematurely, sometimes we want to be able to skip the current iteration and proceed to the next, usually based on some condition.
+This can be achieved with a continue
+statement:
 <pre class='runnable-snippet'>
 for var i = 1; i <= 10; i += 1
     if i % 2 != 0 // The number is odd, skip to the next